murgia/project1/README.md

 # project1: Trivia

 5 User Stories:
+// try adding a role to each user story.
+Going forward you may be doing the same thing to two different roles.
+Other than that, looks great.
 1. Create a submit area that will test if the trivia question is answered correctly.
 2. Create an area that accurately keeps track of the number of questions answered correctly.
 3. Create an area that accurately keeps track of the number of questions answered incorrectly.